xinlin-z/tocy/README.md

 * [test area](#test-area)

 # tocy
-generate Table of Content (toc) for markdown file.
+generate Table of Content (TOC) for markdown file.

 # usage

     $ python3 tocy.py README.md

-The TOC lines would displayed on the screen.
-Just `copy` and `paste` them to the header of your markdown file.
+The TOC lines would be displayed on the screen.
+Just `copy` and `paste` them to the right place of your markdown file.
 That's it!!

 [Example1](https://github.com/xinlin-z/teapot)
 [Example2](https://github.com/xinlin-z/common)

 # revision

+* 20210119:
+    - support markdown syntax in head lines

-* 20200114:
+* 20210114:
     - fixup
     - update readme with test area